dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

   There are some caveats:

-  * You must download the commands again to read the changed ``home_location``.
-  * The autopilot must first set the value (on startup) before it can be changed by DroneKit-Python code.
+  * You must be able to read a non-``None`` value before you can write it (the autopilot has to set the value initially before it can be written or read).
   * The new location must be within 50 km of the EKF origin or setting the value will silently fail.
+  * The value is cached in the ``home_location``.
+If the variable can potentially change on the vehicle you will need to re-download the ``Vehicle.commands`` in order to confirm the value.

 * The attribute is not observable.